and welcome to our German Word of the Day. This time we will have a thorough look at the meanings of the verb:

 - Er stellt seinen Bruder /ihn vor. – …

 Note that if you were to add a little mir to the first sentence it would change and become to imagine.… because now I present to myself and that means to imagine.
 I admit that it is a little tricky but let’s also not think about it too much because that’ll stress you out…. ah, screw that… let’s actually look at some twisted examples with this :).
 Just for … ahem… “fun”.

 - Marc imagines a woman.

 - Marc introduces himself to a woman.

-Only one letter difference and yet a question of being home alone or not.
-The woman in the second sentence is case 3.
+Only one letter difference, barely audible.
+And yet a question of being home alone or not.
+The woman in the second sentence is in Dative.
 Thus she is the one to whom is presented while in the first example she is the object being virtually presented to Marc by himself.
-Want more?

 - Marc stellt sich sich in 10 Jahren vor.

 Here, we can’t tell which case is which because sich can be either.
 So technically, this can mean two things.
 The first one is Marc imagines himself in 10 years… like, where is he going to be, how is he going to look and all that.
 The other one is that Marc travels to the future and introduces himself to his future self.
 Which is more likely depends on how much you believe in time travel.

 Seriously though, let’s do one more …

 - I introduce myself to you.